vhgimenes/email_attachments_scraper/README.md

 # Email Attachments ETL
- Collections of functions built in Python language to extract spreadsheets from email attachments and load in Azure databases.
+Collections of functions built in Python language to extract attachments from outlook e-mails.